hingbong/cloud-note/README.md

 # Cloud_note
-to write note and store on server
+to write notes and store them on server